TEPELAB/tepe/_pages/about.md

   - /about.html
 ---

 TEPE Lab conducts research in personalized education enhanced by novel technologies, such as gaming, analytic techniques, and machine learning techniques.
 If you are a student or researcher looking for senior projects, indenpendent study, or graduate study, feel free to contact me or talk to lab members.
-The following are projects currently conducting in TEPE lab.